PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 #### Get a shell access (SSH)

-Use the Mbed Linux OS CLI `shell` command to get shell access (via SSH) on a device:
+Use the Mbed Linux OS CLI `shell` command to get shell access (via SSH) on a device.
+The user gets the shell to the device with the user `root' permission:

 ```
 $ mbl-cli shell [address]